 The experience of many facilities participating in the Music & Memory program has been transformative.
 Testimonials indicate the social environment is calmer and more congenial, that families are thrilled to find their loved ones more engaged, and caregivers are spending more quality time with each individual.
 Approximately four percent of Ohio’s skilled nursing communities are certified.

-Fairhaven, Chapel Hill, Patriot Ridge, Parkvue, Four Winds, Trinity Communities and Friendship Village of Columbus all completed the staff training and certification process in April and are now acquiring the requisite hardware — iPods, laptops and headphones — to begin the program.
+Fairhaven, Chapel Hill, Trinity Community at Fairborn (formerly Patriot Ridge), Parkvue, Four Winds, Trinity Communities and Friendship Village of Columbus all completed the staff training and certification process in April and are now acquiring the requisite hardware — iPods, laptops and headphones — to begin the program.
 United Church Homes’ Advancement Department has secured donations to implement and launch this important project.

 “Alive Inside caused us to rethink the possibilities associated with providing abundant life to those in our care,” said Rev. Kenneth Daniel, president and CEO.
 “We view our engagement with Music & Memory as one way to make those possibilities be available to everyone.”
 This program is sure to become an integral part of our signature program of resident directed care on into the future.